 Our ultimate goal was to emphasise the importance of telling stories wherever injustice is taking place.
 They don’t need to be revolutionary stories or ones that even highlight the suffering going on, just simple, ordinary human stories: people feeding their cats, lovers holding hands in the park.
 They’re what keeps humanity alive in this mad, mad situation.’

 Interview by Phil de Semlyen

-Myanmar Diaries is the inaugural winner of the Tony Elliott Impact Award, supported by Time Out.
-It screens virtually at the Human Rights Watch Film Festival.
-Mar 17-25. £6.
+Myanmar Diaries was the inaugural winner of the Tony Elliott Impact Award, supported by Time Out.
+It’s released at the ICA and other UK cinemas on Feb 10, 2023.

 Sign up for more information on Myanmar Diaries and on the Myanmar Film Collective’s projects at the official site.
 Watch the trailer here.